-Dear visitor of Lordofleisure.com (along the visitors from that show, V and people looking for porn but ended up here instead)
+Dear visitor of Lordofleisure.com (along the visitors from that old sci-fi show V and the poor people who were looking for porn but ended up here instead)

 We also use Google Analytics to track who comes to the site, what content they visit etc, more information if you’re bored, can be found here: https://developers.google.com/analytics/resources/concepts/gaConceptsCookies